Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 ### Exclusions

 An exclusion is defined by an exclamation point (`!`), and allows us to exclude certain **GameObjects** returned by the query.
-The syntax differs based on which GoQL element it applies to as follows:
+The syntax differs slightly based on which GoQL element it is applied to as follows:

 |**Element**            |**Syntax** |
 |:-------------------|:---|